Persuasion with Non-Linear Preferences: Single-Dipped and Single-Peaked Disclosure

 \section{Single-Dipped and Single-Peaked Disclosure}

-The next two sections investigate the assortative structure of optimal disclosure: which pairs of actions and states $(a,\theta)$ is it optimal for the sender to match together?
-The simplest version of this question would ask when optimal outcomes are \emph{positively or negatively assortative}, in that higher actions are induced at higher or lower states.
-However, because the matching between actions and states is constrained by the receiver's obedience condition, there is typically little flexibility in ``how positively assortative'' outcomes can be.
-For example, if $u(a,\theta)=\theta-a$ then all implementable outcomes exhibit positive assortativity between the action and the (mean) state.

-While the sender has little control over whether higher actions are induced at higher or lower states, she typically has much more control over whether higher actions are induced at \emph{more or less extreme states}.
+The next two sections investigate optimal disclosure patterns: which actions $a$ should the sender induce at which states $\theta$?
 In this section, we ask when it is optimal for the sender to induce higher actions at more or less extreme states: that is, when optimal outcomes are ``single-dipped'' or ``single-peaked.''\footnote{Mathematically, positive/negative assortativity correspond to monotonicity in the FOSD order, while single-dippedness/-peakedness correspond to monotonicity in a variability order that depends on $u$; when $u(a,\theta)=\theta-a$, this variability order is the usual convex order. }

-Formally, a triple $(a_1,\theta_1)$, $(a_2,\theta_2)$, $(a_1,\theta_3)$ is \emph{single-dipped} (\emph{single-peaked}) if $a_1\geq(\leq)a_2$ and $\theta_1<\theta_2<\theta_3$; similarly, such a triple is \emph{strictly single-dipped} (\emph{-peaked}) if $a_1 >(<)a_2$.
+Formally, a triple $(a_1,\theta_1)$, $(a_2,\theta_2)$, $(a_1,\theta_3)$ is \emph{single-dipped} (\emph{-peaked}) if $a_1\geq(\leq)a_2$ and $\theta_1<\theta_2<\theta_3$; similarly, such a triple is \emph{strictly single-dipped} (\emph{-peaked}) if $a_1 >(<)a_2$.
 A set $\Gamma^\dagger \subset A\times \Theta$ is \emph{single-dipped} (\emph{-peaked}) if it does not contain a strictly single-peaked (-dipped) triple of points; similarly, such a set is \emph{strictly single-dipped} (\emph{-peaked}) if it does not contain a single-peaked (-dipped) triple.
 Finally, an outcome $\pi$ is (\emph{strictly}) \emph{single-dipped} if it is concentrated on a (strictly) single-dipped set,\footnote{That is, there exists a Borel (strictly) single-dipped set $\Gamma^\dagger$ such that $\pi(\Gamma^\dagger)=1$.} and similarly for single-peakedness.
 In particular, by Theorem \ref{t:contact}, if $\Gamma$ or $\Gamma^\star$ is single-dipped/-peaked, then so is every optimal outcome.
 Most of our results for single-dippedness/peakedness are symmetric, in which case we provide proofs only for the single-dipped case.